adelynflowers/KoboAnnotationExport/README.md

 # Kae (Kobo Annotation Export)
 A simple app designed to streamline extracting highlights from a Kobo e-reader and syncing them with a calibre instance.
 Future work may consider importing CSVs and building out syncing functionality.
-Check releases for prepackaged windows and linux builds.
+Check releases for prepackaged windows builds.

 ![Image of Kae UI](readme-images/base.png)